banwarp/benton_epi/syndSurveillanceReadme.md

 syndExact <- function(n,    # population
                           k,    # sample size
                           x,    # number of successes
-                          prev  # prevalence as decimal or count ) {
+                          prev,  # prevalence as decimal or count sensitivity = 1 # sensitivity of the test/likelihood of infection from an encounter ) {
   if(prev < 1){prev <- round(n*prev,0)}  # converting decimal prevalence to count